pe-st/garmin-connect-export/README.md

 Description
 -----------
 This script will backup your personal Garmin Connect data.
 All downloaded data will go into a directory called `YYYY-MM-DD_garmin_connect_export/` in the current working directory.
 Activity records and details will go into a CSV file called `activities.csv`.
-GPX files containing track data, activity title, and activity descriptions are saved as well, using the Activity ID.
-If there is no GPS track data (e.g., due to an indoor treadmill workout), the GPX file is still saved with only activity title and description inside.
+GPX files (or whatever format you specify) containing track data, activity title, and activity descriptions are saved as well, using the Activity ID.

+If there is no GPS track data (e.g., due to an indoor treadmill workout), a data file is still saved.
+If the GPX format is used, activity title and description data are saved.
+If the original format is used, Garmin may not provide a file at all and an empty file will be created.
+For activities where a GPX file was uploaded, Garmin may not have a TCX file available for download, so an empty file will be created.
+Since GPX is the only format Garmin should have for every activity, it is the default and preferred download format.

+If you have many activities, you may find that this script crashes with an "Operation timed out" message.
+Just run the script again and it will pick up where it left off.

 Usage
 -----